-The COVID-19 pandemic poses serious challenges and this is an unclear and daunting time for us all.
-By working together and providing you with as much up-to-date information as we can, we as a school community want to support you as parents and carers to help your children to engage in learning outside school and to manage their return to the classroom.
+The COVID-19 pandemic poses serious challenges and this is an continuously unclear and daunting time for us all.
+By working together and providing you with as much up-to-date information as we can, as a school community, we want to support our parents and carers to help their child(ren) to engage in learning outside school and to manage their return to the classroom.

-On this page you’ll find links to letters we’ve sent home during the past few months, advice from the government and details about how we plan to welcome your child(ren) back into school as well as any other appropriate advice, resources and useful links.
+On this page you’ll find links to letters we’ve sent home over the past year, advice from the government and details about how we plan to welcome your child(ren) back into school as well as any other appropriate advice, resources and useful links.